waydeb/f555ld-macos/README.md

 * Overall the setup for installing macOS using OpenCore was quite painless, with the only issue being Ethernet which is a quick fix within itself anyways.
 ______________
 ## Notes:
-* I haven't been able to successfully get a version of the macOS Monterey 12.0 beta to boot yet, but I am working hard on doing so.
+* If you want to update to macOS 12 on this system, you'll need to use MacBookPro11,4 or newer.
 ______________
 ## Questions?
 * Please make an issue.